LouisCAD/StockHawk-java/README.md

 # StockHawk
-An Android app for monitoring stocks I made for Project 3 in my Android Developer Nanodegree.
+An Android app for monitoring stocks I'm improving for Project 3 in my Android Developer Nanodegree.